liuguangxi/suiji/src/random.typ

 }

-// Generates random samples from a given array.
+// Generates random samples from a given array
-// The sample assumes a uniform distribution over all entries in the array.
+// The sample assumes a uniform distribution over all entries in the array
 //
 // Arguments:
 //     rng: object of random number generator